How to Set up a Holiday Let & Marketing Tips to Increase Bookings

 A quick guide to creating a Google My Business listing

 It is estimated that it costs 6 to 7X more to get a new customer than to keep an old one.

 Travellers are creatures of habit.
 It’s likely you will become their preferred choice of accommodation should they visit your destination again, if they have a positive, pleasant experience while they stay at your holiday home.

+It’s obvious then, that this type of guest can be the most profitable — so it pays to spend some time retargeting previous guests.
 Encourage repeat bookings and friend and family referrals with loyalty discounts, special offers and special perks.

-Further reading: Increase bookings with a loyalty program
+Increase bookings with a loyalty program

 Create an email marketing campaign